viviemXD/webrtc-application-screen-share/README.md

 webrtc-application-screen-share
 ===============================

 Capture the users screen, application, audio or video and share over a WebRTC PeerConnection.
 This simple demo consists of a presenter who shares their screen or applications and an attendee who views that share video on a web page or a chrome extension.
 The attendee can be either a Chrome extension or Firefox browser.
-The presenter must be using Chrome or a Chrome extension.
+The presenter must be using the Chrome extension.
 So right now this is a two user demo, one presentor and one attendee only.

 This repo has three pieces.

 1. Chrome packaged app to share screen applications and audio\video.
-Can be used both peers being presentor or attendee depending who shares first.
+Can be used by both peers being presentor or attendee depending who shares first.
 2. Server application using node.js and web socket to relay messages between peers.
 3. Attendee: Web page that receives and displays the shared video stream (Chrome or Firefox).

 - Presenter and Attendee packaged apps only work using Google Chrome, (Stable, Canary or Chromium).
-- No need for a Web Server, it uses node.js which does both the WebRTC signaling and serves up the presentor web page.
+- No need for a Web Server, it uses node.js which does both the WebRTC signaling and serves up the presentor web page (index.html).

 ![Architecture diagram](https://github.com/emannion/webrtc-application-screen-share/blob/master/arch.png "Arch diagram")